conda/conda-build/docs/source/concepts/recipe.rst

 Running ``conda install`` causes conda to:

 #.
-Reach out to the repodata containing the dependencies
+Reach out to the repodata containing the dependencies for the package(s) you are installing.
 #.
-Determine the correct dependencies
+Determine the correct dependencies.
 #.
-Install a list of packages determined by the dependencies calculated in the previous step
+Install a list of additional packages determined by those dependencies.
 #.
-Unpack the tarball to look at the information contained within
+For each dependency package being installed:
    #.
-Verify the file based on metadata in the package
+Unpack the tarball to look at the information contained within.
    #.
+Verify the file based on metadata in the package.
-Go through each file in the package and put it in the right location
+   #.
+Go through each file in the package and put it in the right location.

 For additional information on ``conda install``, please visit the conda documentation `deep dive`_ page on that topic.